benhj/knoxcrypt/README.md

 filesystem implementation -- the whole thing is based on ideas gleaned from various wiki articles about previously implemented filesystems (most prevalently HFS) and chats with friends.
 The filesystem is block-based, existing as a single 'disk image' that can be mounted to a user-specified mount-point.
-Rather than encrypting each file entry individually, the whole image is transformed using a variant of the XTEA algorithm.
+In addition, the disk image is transformed using a variant of the XTEA algorithm to provide a measure of security.
 TeaSafe also incorporates an experimental
 'coffee mode' in which a 'sub-volume' can be specified at the time of image creation.
 At the time of mounting, the user can choose to mount this